 - If you already added custom HTML code inside a “description” section inside a tagDiv Composer item, make sure it’s clean and correct (no missing tags).
 Also, please consider removing it.
 We recommend you to do not insert HTML code in the page builder as it may cause issues and affect the way tagDiv Composer is functioning.

 Now you know how to fix the most common errors that interfere with the tagDiv Composer page builder and you can get back to designing your website.
 If you didn’t see the answer to your question here, please open a new topic on the Customer Support Forum.
-Our team is ready to help you!
+Our team is always ready to help you!